What is Laser Damage?

 Back to top

-What Is A Threshold Test?
+What is a Threshold Test?

-A ‘Laser Induced Damage Threshold’ (LIDT) test is the best definitive test for an optic, it determines the maximum laser power or energy the sample can take without damaging.
+A ‘Laser Induced Damage Threshold’ (LIDT) test is the best definitive test for an optic.
+It determines the maximum laser power or energy the sample can take without damaging.
 Above the damage threshold, damage occurs.
 Because all coatings are glassy (amorphous) the test must be a statistical measurement, testing several sites at the same power level to determine its robustness at that level.
 A witness piece is irradiated at over 100 sites.
 There are usually 10 sites per row and each site is exposed to several laser pulses.
 The power level is altered appropriately for each row.
 We therefore need a minimum sample clear aperture of around 15 x 15 mm.
 Usually a 20 mm diameter witness piece is large enough.
 The damage incidents are recorded.
 As the pulse duration is fixed it is actually the beam energy which is varied, increasing row by row until a damage pattern is obtained.
 An ideal case is shown.

 A perfect damage pattern A perfect damage pattern